 Students may request that the MS degree be granted at the time of the comprehensive exam by notifying the Academic Services Coordinator at the time the comprehensive exam paperwork is completed.
 The MS degree without thesis is awarded upon successful completion of the comprehensive exam but may, at the examination committee's discretion, be awarded even if the student does not pass the exam.
-Students may also choose to complete the thesis requirements and be awarded an MS with thesis degree.
 Note that students who opt to receive the MCS (see Section 4.3.5) may not receive the MS too.
 If an MS degree is to be awarded, please be aware of the appropriate deadlines (e.g., for submission of the Application for Degree and Plan of Study Summary Form).